haskell/cabal/release-notes/Cabal-3.12.0.0.md

-   - `checkPackage` signature has been simplified, you do not need to pass a specific configuration of the package, since we do not flatten GenericPackageDescription no more.
+   - `checkPackage` signature has been simplified, you do not need to pass a specific configuration of the package, since we do not flatten GenericPackageDescription any more.
    - `checkPackageFileNames` has been removed, use `checkPackageFiles` instead.
    - `checkPackageFilesGPD` has been introduced,